blake-regalia/spaz.js/README.md

 # spaz

 ## WARNING: This package is currently under development!
-It is essentially vaporware right now.
-Do not download this code expecting anything to work.
-This README documents the future capabilities of this package.
+This README documents the current/future capabilities of this package.

 ## Install